-Together, Level 2 and Habitat for Humanity have secured sites for 12 of 13 planned affordable homes in Ivy City
+Together, Level 2 and Habitat for Humanity have secured sites for 12 of 13 planned affordable homes in Ivy City.

-The partnership allows Level 2 to reimagine affordable housing requirements under current zoning regulations with more impactful results
+The partnership allows Level 2 to reimagine affordable housing requirements under current zoning regulations with more impactful results.

-WASHINGTON, October 12, 2015 — D.C-based Level 2 Development (Level 2) is on track to exceed its off-site affordable housing public benefit for its Planned Unit Development (PUD) The Highline at Union Market at 320 Florida Ave., N.E., furthering its goal to create more impactful affordable housing than would typically be required under zoning regulations.
+WASHINGTON, October 12, 2015 — D.C-based Level 2 Development (Level 2) is on track to exceed its off-site affordable housing public benefit for its Planned Unit Development (PUD) The Highline at Union Market at 320 Florida Ave., N.E., furthering its goal to create more impactful affordable housing

 Under a plan unanimously approved by the Zoning Commission in a bench decision at the project’s Final Action hearing on July 13, 2015, Level 2 proposed to shift half (7,747 square feet) of its required on-site affordable units that were designated for households earning up to 80 percent of Area Median Income (AMI) to 13 new off-site homes, which would total 13,747 square feet and be sold to households earning an average of no more than 50 percent AMI.
 The off-site homes are to be built in partnership with Habitat for Humanity of Washington, D.C.
 (DC Habitat), with Level 2 contributing approximately $1.4 million toward their development.